 Financial Planning Tips

 Toothbrush?
 Check.
 Camera?
 Check.
-Clean underwear?
-Check.
 Passport?
 Check.
 Travel money safe and sound?
 Erm...

-Whether you’re jet setting around the world on a year-long adventure or off to soak up the sun on a tropical island, make sure you get your financial security in check.
-Start by carrying less cash and using more cards... it’s money you can’t lose!
+Whether you’re embarking on a year-long adventure or off to soak up the sun on a tropical island, the Well Travelled Travellers are here to right your travel wrongs, including making sure your money stays right where it should be.
+Our first tip?
+Start by carrying less cash and using a Visa Card any time you head overseas... it’s money you can’t lose!

 1. Online banking

 Set up your internet banking.
 It will make it easier to manage your spending while you’re away.